amusecode/amuse/doc/tutorial/gravitational_dynamics_code_new.rst

 - **add_transition(state1, state2, method_name, is_auto=True)** this adds a transition between states state1 and state2 (and adds these states if not previously defined) which is triggered by a call to the interface function method_name.
 The is_auto argument determines whether this transition is allowed to  be triggered automatically.

-A method that is not mentioned in any add_method, is allowed in any state (and doesn't trigger any transitions.
+A method that is not mentioned in any add_method, is allowed in any state (and doesn't trigger any transitions).
 If the state model detects that an interface call needs a state change it tries to hop to a state where the interface call is allowed by calling transitions that are added with is_auto=True. (this is only possible if they don't have non-default arguments)